damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

    - Conditionally recyclable: this tells you if any additional steps are required before recyclying the component or product.
    - Negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options.
 4. End of life of product for disposing or recycling
+5. Determining what material can be recycled many times

 How to visualize the process of disposal ?